HappyFunCorp/nfct/HOWTO.md

 ### Running the Committed Code

-OK, we've committed the encrypted code.
+OK, we've committed the code.
 Now it's time to actually _run_ it.
-This is a four-phase process -- decrypt the code; deploy that code to the blockchain as a new contract; invoke that contract's function(s); and use any results it generates -- but for this simple example, we'll roll all those phases together into a single method: `callCode`.
+This is a four-phase process -- decrypt the code; deploy that code to the blockchain as a new contract; invoke that contract's function(s); and store/use any results -- but for this simple example, we'll roll all those phases together into a single method: `callCode`.
 It's probably worth stepping through it almost line-by-line.
 First, though, a quick aside: let's talk about

 #### Contract Creation
 ```